m0lentum/starframe/README.md

 1. Clone and navigate to this repository
 2. `nix develop`
-3. `cargo run --example testgame`
+3. `cargo run --example sandbox`

 ### Keybindings

-Disclaimer: these might be out of date - the test game changes in quick and dirty ways
+Disclaimer: these might be out of date - the sandbox changes in quick and dirty ways

 ```text